When is the 2023 US Open? Dates, schedule and how to watch

 What time is it?

 Local time is US Pacific Time, which is eight hours behind the UK.
-That means UK viewers can expect the action to finish each day at around 2am the following morning.
+That means UK viewers can expect the action to finish each day between 2 and 3am the following morning.

 How can I watch it on TV?